michael2012z/BitBible/markdown/KJV/files/Ps.md

 2. As the mountains are round about Jerusalem, so the Lord is round about his people from henceforth even for ever.

-3. For the rod of the wicked shall not rest upon the lot of the righteous; lest the righteous put forth their hands unto iniquity.the wicked: Heb. wickedness
+3. For the rod of the wicked shall not rest upon the lot of the righteous; lest the righteous put forth their hands unto iniquity.

 4. Do good, O Lord, unto those that be good, and to them that are upright in their hearts.